miklevin/MikeLev.in/_posts/2025-07-16-lisp-ai-soul-persistent-state.md

 because they all hit some sort of fundamental in a way that no matter how things evolve and change, FORTRAN will still be rocket science and COBOL means business.

+### LISP as the Original AI: Code, Data, and Persistent State

 LISP is AI.
 Or it *was* AI before AI Why?
 Because the database is the running program code.
 The hardware and the software are so tightly bound together that